What's going on in Sector67 right now!

-- Sewing Machines, industrial machine that eats leather and a couple regular machines
+- Sewing machines, industrial machine that eats leather and a couple of regular machines

-We have metal/plastic/wood stock, an organized selection of a wide range of hardware, tons of electronics components (including LCD screens, Arduinos, LEDs, etc.), discarded commercial and industrial equipment to be repurposed, and lots of consumer products including giant boxes of wall-warts, power cords, DB9/DB25 cables, USB cables, ethernet cables, etc. Materials are avaiable to members for free/at cost, non-members at a mark-up.
+We have some metal/plastic/wood stock, an organized selection of a wide range of hardware, tons of electronics components (including LCD screens, Arduinos, LEDs, etc.), discarded commercial and industrial equipment to be repurposed, and lots of consumer products including giant boxes of wall-warts, power cords, DB9/DB25 cables, USB cables, ethernet cables, etc. Materials are avaiable to members at cost of our acquisition, non-members at a mark-up.

-FAQChances are it's in here, if it's not find us on IRC, at a meeting, or in person and we'd be happy to answer it.
+FAQChances are it's in here otherwise send an e-mail, catch us at a meeting or in person and we'd be happy to answer it.

 Do I have to pay to be involved with Sector67?
 I'd really like to help but I don't have any money!!!

 NO, you do not have to pay to be involved at all.
 We'll be offering events to the general public, but to use any tools or equipment you'll have to be a paying member.

 What if I'm nowhere near Madison but still interested?

 Use the Google forum to keep in touch and talk about your projects.